 Moore Park has seen many upgrades over the

 years.
-The pool, which used to have three diving boards (one quite high) and
+The pool, which used to have three diving boards (one high and two low) and

-instead of the diving boards, and it no longer is as deep as in the past, going to
+slide instead of the diving boards, and it no longer is as deep as in the past, going

 The swimming pool at Moore Park has been the